-If we look again at the World Bank’s World Development Indicators, we find some interesting associations (without making any claims to causation on that alone) and the the UNU-WIDER Standardised WIID database for income inequality (Baymul and Shorrocks, forthcoming), we can tentatively explore associations with changes in the net (post tax and transfers) income Gini.
-To reiterate, this is not to make claims for causality but to created further empirical insights.
+If we look again at the World Bank’s World Development Indicators, and the UNU-WIDER Standardised WIID database for income inequality (Baymul and Shorrocks, forthcoming), we find some interesting associations (without making any claims to causation on that alone), and we can tentatively explore associations with changes in the net (post tax and transfers) income Gini.
+To reiterate, this is not to make claims for causality but to create further empirical insights.

-In terms of value added, we find that the net Gini on average rises when manufacturing or agriculture shares contracted.
-The net Gini is negatively correlated with manufacturing GDP shares and agriculture GDP shares which means that inequality rose when the size of these sectors fell.
+In terms of value added, we find that the net Gini on average rose when manufacturing or agriculture shares contracted.
+The net Gini is negatively correlated with manufacturing GDP shares and agriculture GDP shares, which means that inequality rose when the size of these sectors fell.
 The Gini on average fell when shares on non-manufacturing industry and services fell.
-The net Gini is correlated positively with non-manufacturing industry GDP shares and service sector GDP shares which means inequality rose as these sectors expanded.
+The net Gini is correlated positively with non-manufacturing industry GDP shares and service sector GDP shares, which means inequality rose as these sectors expanded.

-If we instead use Groningen Growth and Development Centre’s 10-Sector dataset we can consider a smaller set of developing countries and 20 deindustrialisation episodes of 5 years or more.
+If we instead use the Groningen Growth and Development Centre’s 10-Sector dataset, we can consider a smaller set of developing countries and 20 deindustrialisation episodes of five years or more.
 The associations are the same as above.
-We find that on average the expansion of manufacturing or agriculture is associated with a falling net Gini.
+We find that, on average, the expansion of manufacturing or agriculture is associated with a falling net Gini.
 The net Gini is negatively correlated with manufacturing shares (GDP and employment) and agriculture (GDP and employment) and construction GDP shares.
-The net Gini is positively correlated with mining shares (GDP and employment), shares of financial intermediation, renting and business activities (GDP and employment) and government (GDP and employment shares) and other (GDP and employment shares) and wholesale, retail and trade employment shares.
-To reiterate again these are correlations.
+The net Gini is positively correlated with mining shares (GDP and employment), shares of financial intermediation, renting and business activities (GDP and employment), government (GDP and employment shares), other shares (GDP and employment), and wholesale, retail and trade employment shares.
+To reiterate, these are correlations.

-In sum, the association suggest there is an unequalizing effect deindustrialisaton if there is it is a movement towards services and an equalizing effect if the movement is towards agriculture.
-The fact that deindustrialization is associated with different distribution outcomes points again towards varieties of deindustrialisation and differing distribution dynamics.
+In sum, the association suggests that there is an unequalising effect of deindustrialisaton if there is a movement towards services, and an equalising effect if the movement is towards agriculture.
+The fact that deindustrialisation is associated with different distribution outcomes points again towards varieties of deindustrialisation and differing distribution dynamics.

-Next week we discuss a new GPID working paper by Sen and Baymul who with explore such issues with far greater sophistication than the sketch above and presents interesting results on different forms of structural transformation and their inequality dynamics.
+Next week, we discuss a new GPID working paper by Sen and Baymul who explore such issues with far greater sophistication than the outline above, and present interesting results on different forms of structural transformation and their inequality dynamics.

 Andy Sumner is a Reader in International Development in the Department of International Development, King’s College London.
 He is Director of the ESRC Global Poverty & Inequality Dynamics (GPID) Research Network.